Memphis, Tennessee, U.S..... Singer, Musician

 Labels.....
 J.V.B., Columbia, Atlantic, Arista, RCA

-March 25, 1942 - Present A gifted singer and pianist, Franklin toured with her father's traveling revival show and later visited New York, where she signed with Columbia Records.
+March 25, 1942 - August 16, 2018 - A gifted singer and pianist, Franklin toured with her father's traveling revival show and later visited New York, where she signed with Columbia Records.

 In 1960, at the age of 18, Franklin embarked on a secular career, recording for Columbia Records but only achieving modest success.
 Following her signing to Atlantic Records in 1967, Franklin achieved commercial acclaim and success with songs such as "Respect", "(You Make Me Feel Like) A Natural Woman" and "Think".
 These hits and more helped her to gain the title The Queen of Soul by the end of the 1960s decade.